rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 - The term _"shepherd"_ term has been used extensively in the Rust project and the community to describe leaders of teams however there hasn't ever been a strict definition and this could come with different expectations of what is expected from a shepherd.
-This RFC does not attempt to define this term, however there are few resources that are helpful to understanding the terminology.
+This RFC does not attempt to define this, however there are few resources that are helpful to understanding the terminology.

 > - [Niko Matsakis' "AiC: Shepherds 3.0"][niko-sheps]
 > - [James Munns' "Shepherding v3.1"][james-sheps]